-I am going to marry you."

 "THAT I LOVE YOU-"

-Synopsis-Senor Antonio de la Guerra, a fine old Spaniard living on his ancestral estate on the American side of the Mexican border, is informed by his American lawyer, Dempton, that there is a technical error in his will.
-He thereupon signs a new will, without reading it.
-"Los Americanos on the one hand, Mexicanos on the other," said the old Spaniard to himself.
-"Sangre de Dios!
+Synopsis-Senor Antonio de la Guerra, a fine eld Spaniard living on his ameestral estate on the American side of the Mexican border, is informed by his American lawyer, Dempton, that there is a technical error in his will.
+He thereupon signs a new will, with-out reading it.
+"Los Americanos on the ene hand, Mexicanos on the other," said the old Spaniard to himself, "Sangre de Dios!
 I must take Teresita away from them."

 CHAPTER II-Continued.

 "Make me some pretty speeches, Senor Billy," she laughed softly.
-"They fleat up to me here through the moonlight like the perfume from red roses!"
-She had drawn her mantilla closely about her for no other reason in the world but to tantalize the man below her by hiding berself from him, and there was only her voice and the vague outline of her young body through the vines to tell him that she was there. s, of ginal .
-17, 1918, and IE1-4 I. M.
+"They float up to me here through the moonlight like the perfume from red roses!"

+ffice

+is, of ginal :.
+17, 1918, , and NE1-4 N. M.

-nake o the
+o the er.

-som,

-rd O.